 - headache, aches and chills

-You may also have flu like symptoms with episodes of shivering and shaking for a day or two.
-However, a high temperature could also indicate that you have COVID-19 or another infection.
+You may also have flu-like symptoms with episodes of shivering and shaking for a day or two.
+However, a high temperature could also indicate that you have COVID-19 or another infection (see advice below if you are concerned about your symptoms).
 You can rest and take the normal dose of paracetamol (follow the advice in the packaging) to help make you feel better.